goevexx/core-keeper-auto-everyfish/README.md

 Fishing has never been easier before in core keeper.
 (Yeah, early access, I know) 🐠

-This application catches every item and every fish just for you :heart:
+This application catches every item and every fish just for you. :heart:
 Or anyone else. 🐡

 ## Install